Nigel2392/jsexttool/readme.md

   -init
         Initialize a project
   -n string
-        Name of the project to build.
+        Name of the project to initialize.
   -plain
         Create a plain project
   -vscode